Road running: Charity

-Motivation to be Active
+Motivation to be active

 For many, competing in a local road race can be the motivation needed for individuals to pursue physical activity.
 In a study done by the bureau for labor statistics, road running ranked third in the most common form of sport and exercise activity for Americans.

-Physical Benefit
+Physical benefit

 Running on the roads has a different effect on the muscles in the human body opposed to running on the treadmill.
 Treadmills are made to assist running form due to the way the belt pushes your legs back enhancing movement.
 Running on the road through various conditions such as hills will do more to strengthen glutes, hamstrings, quads, and smaller muscles in the legs.
 Additionally, running on the road can help improve bone density as your body breaks down from impact and then regenerates itself.

-Disadvantages to road running
+Disadvantages

 Impact

-As with any type of running, there is a risk to natural wear and tear on the human body that comes with the different movements required to participate.
-The difference with road running opposed to other forms is that for long periods of time, a runner will be landing on a harder surface continuously which can lead to various overuse injuries.
+As with any type of running, there is a risk of natural wear and tear on the human body due to the different movements required to run.
+The difference with road running compared to other forms is that for long periods of time, a runner will continuously be landing on a harder surface, which can lead to various overuse injuries.
 In any given year, on average 65–80 percent of runners experience some type of injury.
 In order to decrease the risk of becoming injured from impact on the road, runners can change their shoes every 300–400 miles (500–650 km).
-The reason that replacing shoes is important for runners is because high mileage shoes have poor shock absorption and worn down tread which can cause pain.
+This is important because high mileage shoes have poor shock absorption and worn down treads which can cause pain.

 Danger

-One element that is apart exclusively with road running opposed to running in any other location is vehicles that drive by regularly at high speeds.
-In a study by the company Road ID, it was found that on average 122,000 runners are hit by vehicles and end up in hospitals each year.
-This figure does not include runners who are hit but do not end up in the hospital.
-There are different precautions that runners can take in order to decrease their risk of being hit that include: wearing reflective gear, wearing bright colors, running only during daylight, wearing a headlight, and running on the side of the road opposite traffic.
+One danger in road running, as opposed to running in any other location, is that vehicles drive by regularly at high speeds.
+Runners can take precautions to decrease this risk, including: wearing reflective gear, wearing bright colors, running only during daylight, wearing a headlight, and running on the side of the road opposite traffic.

 Costs

-At first running can seem like a very cheap activity that anyone can partake in.
-However, it is important to acknowledge that there are certain expenses that any road runner will come across.
-For one, replacing running shoes every 400–500 miles (650–800 km) is a very important habit for every runner to do that will not be cheap.
-Additionally, road race entry fees can be expensive because they are meant to cover the fees incurred by the race organizer.
-In some cases, the price for big city marathons can be anywhere from 150 to 300 dollars per entry fee.
+Although running can seem like a very cheap activity that anyone can partake in, there are some expenses.
+Replacing running shoes every 400–500 miles (650–800 km) costs money.
+Also, road race entry fees can be expensive because they have to cover the costs incurred by the race organizer.
+The entry fee for some big city marathons can be 150 to 300 dollars.